Nexis-Network/homepage/content/docs/guides/branching-github-actions.md

 ## Delete branch action

-This GitHub Action deletes a branch from your Exzo Network project.
+This GitHub Action deletes a branch from your Nexis Network project.

 <Admonition type="info">
 The source code for this action is available on [GitHub](https://github.com/neondatabase/delete-branch-action).